I needed a new milk frother for my morning coffee, so I went to my favorite ecommerce store to buy one.

 For instance, imagine yourself going to a party for the first time.
 The first thing you can do is observe your surroundings.
 You can take a cue from other people on what to do and what not to do.

 And in the ecommerce world, social proof is an important factor in your online marketing.
 It's a great way of building trust and loyalty among your customers.

 Now that you have more knowledge about social proof...
-What are the different types of social proof you can use for your ecommerce store?
+What types of social proof can you use for your ecommerce store?